 The Parish Council is a statutory consultee on planning applications relating to addresses within the civil parish of Effingham.
 Most come via Guildford Borough Council or Surrey County Council planning authorities, but properties adjacent to, or just over, the boundary might also attract comment from Mole Valley District Council or Elmbridge Borough Council.

-Effingham Parish Council discusses and comments on planning applications in full council at the Parish Council meetings.
-It does not have a separate Planning Committee.
-This means that the widest possible experience and knowledge is brought to bear on each application, and all debates take place at the same time / place.
+Effingham Parish Council discusses planning applications in full council at the Parish Council meetings, and decides whether or not to make a respresentation to the planning authority.
+An informal Planning Review Group of councillors meets a few days before the meeting, and makes recommmendations for debate at the full Parish Council.
 Residents who want to observe the debates or alert the Parish Council to their comments on particular applications are welcome to do so.

 - to check on current or past planning applications submitted to nearby planning authorities, click on these links for their websites' planning pages: